asomers/serde_yml/README.md

 ## Examples

-To get started with Serde YML, you can use the examples provided in the `examples` directory of the project.

 Serde YML provides a set of comprehensive examples to demonstrate its usage and capabilities.
+You can find them in the `examples` directory of the project.

-To run the examples, clone the repository and run the following command in your terminal from the project root directory.
+To run the examples, clone the repository and execute the following command in your terminal from the project root directory:

 ```shell
 cargo run --example example
 ```

-The command will execute the example code, demonstrating various features and use cases of the Serde YML library.
 The examples cover various scenarios, including serializing and deserializing structs, enums, optional fields, custom structs, and more.

 Here are a few notable examples: